AlexisRichez/my-backup-box/README.md

 ## Docker

 A Dockerfile is provided for running the project in a Docker container.
-To build the Docker image, use the command `docker build -t my-backup-box .`.
+To build the Docker image, use the command `docker build -t my-backup-box . --no-cache`.

-To run the Docker container, use the command `docker run -v my-backup-box`.
+To run the Docker container, use the command `docker run -it --rm my-backup-box /bin/bash`.

 ## Logging